 Tangible capital assets are recorded at cost.
 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated useful life of a tangible asset are capitalized.
-When a tangible capital asset no longer contributes to the organization's ability to provide services, its carrying amount is written down to its residual value.
+When conditions indicate that a tangible capital asset is impaired, the net carrying amount of the asset is written down to its fair value or replacement cost, and is recognized in operations as an expense at that time.
+A write-down is not reversed in subsequent years.